AndreasThinks/nodeice-board/README.md

 - **Command Handler**: Processes incoming messages and executes commands
 - **Post Expiration Handler**: Automatically removes posts older than 7 days
 - **Config**: Handles loading and accessing configuration settings
+- **Instance Management**: Prevents conflicts by ensuring only one instance runs at a time

 ## Development